Mercury

 Elemental mercury from dental fillings does not generally pose a health risk.
 However, Health Canada does suggest that when the fillings need to be repaired, you may want to consider using a product that does not contain mercury.
 Pregnant women, people allergic to mercury and those with impaired kidney function should avoid mercury fillings.
 The primary teeth of children should be filled with non-mercury materials.

-Follow Health Canada’s fish consumption advice in order to enjoy the health benefits of eating fish while controlling exposure to mercury.
+Follow the Government of Canada’s fish consumption advice in order to enjoy the health benefits of eating fish while controlling exposure to mercury.
 Predatory fish such as shark, swordfish, fresh and frozen tuna have higher levels of mercury and should be consumed only occasionally.
 Certain groups (young children, women who are or may become pregnant) should also limit their consumption of canned albacore (white) tuna.

 If you eat sport fish, follow the Ontario sport fishing guide in order to control your exposure to mercury.

-Because mercury is toxic, even small mercury spills should be considered hazardous and cleaned up carefully (Environment Canada).
+Because mercury is toxic, even small mercury spills should be considered hazardous and cleaned up carefully (Government of Canada).
 Products containing mercury should be disposed of properly.